Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Our Method

 \textbf{ViT backbones}.
-ViTs \cite{dosovitskiy2021an,vaswani2017attention} with the global attention mechanism are able to learn long-distance relationships between arbitrary image patches.
-And they are taking place the domination of CNNs in more and more computer vision tasks.
-Here, we choose three vanilla ViT variants, i.e., ViT-Base \cite{dosovitskiy2021an}, ViT-Small and ViT-Tiny, to build ViT baselines for the problem of FER, where ViT-Small and ViT-Tiny are introduced in DeiT \cite{touvron2021training}.
-Here, ViT-Base (ViT-B), ViT-Small (ViT-S) and ViT-Tiny (ViT-T) use a patch size of 16$\times$16 pixels and are only different in the embedding dimension and number of heads, which are summarized in Table \ref{MAEConfig}.
+Vision Transformers (ViTs) \cite{dosovitskiy2021an,vaswani2017attention} with the global attention mechanism have gained significant popularity as an alternative to Convolutional Neural Networks (CNNs) in various computer vision tasks.
+They excel at capturing long-distance relationships across the entire image.
+Here, we select three vanilla ViT variants, namely ViT-Base \cite{dosovitskiy2021an}, ViT-Small and ViT-Tiny, to serve as image encoders for the FER task, where ViT-Small and ViT-Tiny were originally introduced in DeiT \cite{touvron2021training}.